-The Year Teacher, Mrs Morrow, has overall responsibility for Year 8.
+The Year Teacher, Mrs S Leaker has overall responsibility for Year 8.
 She will co-ordinate the work of the Collect Teacher, liaise with other subject teachers, monitor academic progress, contribute to reports and deal with behaviour and more serious disciplinary matters.
 The Year Teacher can also be contacted through the General Office.

-Please be mindful that if you contact School during the day, both Collect and Year Teachers are most likely to be teaching a class and will not be in a position to take your call, except in an emergency.
+Please be mindful that if you contact School during the day, both Collect and Year Teachers are most likely to be teaching a class and may not be in a position to take your call.
 Staff will endeavour to return your calls as soon as possible.